Kunjal-Modi/Kunjal-Modi/README.md

 ## What I Do

-- End-to-end project coordination: scope, schedule, and risk
+- End-to-end project coordination: scope, schedule, and risk.
-- Agile delivery practices and team facilitation
+- Agile delivery practices and team facilitation.
-- Data visualization and reporting using Power BI, Excel, and Tableau
+- Data visualization and reporting using Power BI, Excel, and Tableau.
-- Process improvement through automation and analytics
+- Process improvement through automation and analytics.
-- Communicating clearly with both technical and non-technical stakeholders
+- Communicating clearly with both technical and non-technical stakeholders.

 ---